-- 1. Approach obstacle or curb slowly, head-on and at a right angle. - 2.
-Depending on wheel drive type, stop in one of following positions: - a.
-In the case of centrally driven mobility devices: 5 - 10 cm before obstacle - b.
+- Approach obstacle or curb slowly, head-on and at a right angle. - Depending on wheel drive type, stop in one of following positions: - a.
+In the case of centrally driven mobility devices: 5 - b.
 For all other drives: approx. 30 50 cm in front of obstacle. - 3.
 Check position of front wheels.
 They must be in driving direction and at right angles to obstacle. - 4.
 Approach slowly and keep at consistent speed until rear wheels have also passed over obstacle.